Will the steroid cause thinning of the skin?

 How do I treat my child’s scalp?

 Usually with the same cream as for other areas.
-Dove Cream Bar Sensitive lather may also be used as a shampoo.
+CLn Gentle Shampoo may be appropriate for some patients.
+Dove Cream Bar Sensitive lather may be used in infants younger than one year.

 What about antiseptics?